 Taking a popular class of antidepressants, called selective serotonin reuptake inhibitors (SSRIs), during pregnancy may significantly increase autism risk.
 Taking antidepressants may also increase the risk of the child displaying anxiety symptoms.

 8. Stress (and starvation) – A Lancet study suggested that a mother’s stress during pregnancy may increase the risk of congenital brain malfunction in the baby.
 A British and Danish study published in the Archives of General Psychiatry suggests that severe emotional stress during the first months of a woman’s pregnancy may permanently impair the neurodevelopment of her unborn child, leading to an increased risk of schizophrenia later in life.
 The stress referred here is not caused by the usual anxiety of daily life but those that are severe like emotional shock or death in the family.
 The damage to the baby is possibly caused by increased stress hormone cortisol interfering with fetal development.

-9. Mother's mental state – A fetus is sensitive to and can be affected by the mother's mental state.
+9. Mother’s mental state – A fetus is sensitive to and can be affected by the mother’s mental state.
 It is already preparing for life after birth based on the messages that the mom is providing.
-The study form the University of California, Irvine, suggests that development is best in babies with moms who were either depression-free or had depression before and after giving birth.
+The study from the University of California, Irvine, suggests that development is best in babies with moms who were either depression-free or had depression before and after giving birth.